The Copper Canyon is a hikers dream,

 and our "Great Day Hiking" itinerary is a hit!

-Nine days of some of the best hiking
+Nine days WITH some of the best hiking

 in the Copper Canyon

-* Roundtrip, first-class passage on Chihuahua al Pacifico train, to see the best part of the rail scenery--twice!
+* Roundtrip first-class passage on Chihuahua al Pacifico regional train, to see the best part of the rail scenery--twice!

 * Two nights on the canyon rim at Areponapuchic

 * Full day guided hikes around Areponapuchic, Cusarare and Cerocahui